Ideas wanted for innovative partnerships

 Our main focus is on incubating Forest Partnerships that can catalyse private-sector investment in sustainable land-use.
 We are looking to help selected partnerships move through the stages required to get to market – from idea development to business planning, to deal negotiation and piloting, and finally to commercial scale-up.
 We are therefore looking for proposals from partners, or prospective partners, that not only provide details of their project but also explain the specific support they need in order to progress to the next step towards scale-up.

 We will support partnerships at different levels of maturity, from those that are only ideas through to projects that have already been piloted and are looking to scale up.
 However all partnerships should have the potential to deliver impact at scale, either through their own operations or replication elsewhere.

 We also support enabling conditions and demand-side measures projects.
-However there is only a limited budget for these projects and we will prioritize projects that support a specific Forest Partnership or value chain in our portfolio.
+However there is only a limited budget for these projects and we will prioritise projects that support a specific Forest Partnership or value chain in our portfolio.

 What we offer